azimut/shiny/ABOUT.md

 ![*CFFI - We load the binary blob of a C library, .so on Linux, and within our lisp program (the ghost in the illustration) we poke and call different functions defined on them.- Illustration by Keist Zenon https://youtu.be/lvHi5LyhxGk*](static/cffi.jpg)
 *CFFI - We load the binary blob of a C library, .so on Linux, and within our lisp program (the ghost in the illustration) we poke and call different functions defined on them.- Illustration by Keist Zenon https://youtu.be/lvHi5LyhxGk*

+## Limitations

+One of the features that might help to make a livecoding language is the overload of common operators like `+` or `-` to work between different kind of objects that aren't the implemented by the programming language.

+Function overloading by number of arguments is something that could be desired in a livecoding language as a way to call the same function with more or less context.

+Lisp's single threaded compiler makes it so the world has to stop when new code is being compiled.

+First 2 issues can be workaround with macros, usage of `&optional` or a grammar parser.
+But the last one is and will remain (? a big limitation for these kind of one-in-all systems.

 # Libraries and tools

 ## Common Music 2